 This post may contain affiliate or referral links that help keep this site running.
 For more information about this, please see our Disclosure Policy.
 As an associate of Amazon.com/Amazon.uk/Amazon.ca/and other websites, I may earn a small commission whenever you click through a link from this site.
 This commission helps to support this site and keep it running.
 Six Dollar Family is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com/Amazon.uk/Amazon.ca.

 I have always loved the look of farmhouse decor – even before it became popular.
 I also like wreaths.
 They make such easy decor and can be made to fit any decor style you want.
-They do look especially great with farmhouse decor though.
+They do look especially great with farmhouse decor (Six Dollar Family) though.
 This easy farmhouse wreath is just one example of that.